MindFreeze/dalybms/README.md

 Add https://github.com/MindFreeze/home-assistant-addons to the addon store repositories and you will get a Daly Smart BMS listed there.
 Note that this assumes the BMS is /dev/ttyUSB0.
 If you have other USB to Serial devices connected this might be wrong.

+## Energy and power

+You can do this easily.
+For power in `W`, just create a template sensor and multiply `current * voltage`. https://www.home-assistant.io/integrations/template/

+Then to get `kWh` for energy you can create an integration sensor from the power sensor. https://www.home-assistant.io/integrations/integration/

 ## TODO
 - get temperature
 - get mosfets state